CIVIL WAR MUSEUM

 Judging

-The CWMP Board of Governors and invited guests will select a pool of finalists from which an eminent historian will choose the Winner, Honorable Mention, and Finalists.
+The CWMP Board of Governors and invited guests will select a pool of finalists from which an eminent historian will choose the Winner and Honorable Mention out of the group of Finalists.

 Essays will be evaluated for their historical rigor, the clarity of their style, their use of sources, and their qualities of imagination and investigation.
 The winner will be determined only after final judging is complete.